Enrolling your child in gymnastics classes is a big decision for any parent and it’s important to weigh up the pros and cons.

 Will gymnastics make my child stressed and anxious with the pressure to be perfect?

 Doing gymnastics will equip your child with skills to better handle physical and emotional pressure in life.
 Gymnastics activities reduce signs of depression, increase endorphins and reduce stress.
-It can even help your child sleep better.
+It can even help your child sleep better as well as improving your child’s health.

 Will gymnastics classes be too strict and not fun for my child?